 My attempt in this short essay is to address the following question: what can history teach practitioners within a field when they seek to create social impact?
-Now this is a large question with many answers so I aim here to rephrase the question with the field of art.
+Now this is a large question with many answers so I aim to rephrase the question within the field of art.
 The question I pose is: how does understanding historical geography within the conceptions of space and time effect movement?
 Space and time have been consistent themes within the trajectory of art.
-Here I aim to address the political and social implications of time and space, and how historical geography allows us to see those structures and facilitate in the creation a political discourse within the field of art; producing autonomous objects that comment or criticize their effect and affect on the movement and the body.
+My attempt is to address the political and social implications of time and space, and how historical geography allows us to see these structures to facilitate in the creation of a political discourse within the field of art; producing autonomous objects that comment or criticize their effect and affect on the movement and the body.